mikeroyal/Working-Remote-Guide/README.md

 [Slack](https://slack.com/) is a team communication and collaboration hub all rolled into one place so your team can get more work done, whether you belong to a large enterprise or a small business.

 [Mattermost](https://mattermost.com/) is an open source Slack alternative.
 It's written in Golang and React and runs as a single Linux binary with MySQL or PostgreSQL.
 Use the features you like (file sharing, real-time group chat and webhooks—to name a few) and access the source code.
-It mostly markets itself as an open-source alternative to Slack and Microsoft Teams.
+Mattermost mostly markets itself as an open-source alternative to Slack and Microsoft Teams.

 [Discord](https://discord.com/) instant messaging and VoIP application platform designed for creating communities ranging from gamers, education, and businesses.
 Easily create/enter chat rooms, initiate video calls, and create multiple groups for messaging friends.
 Discord specializes in text, image, video and audio communication between users in a chat channel.